 6. Greet Tibetans with your both hands when they offer you tea, and bow to accept the when offer you Hada;

-For long distance trekking such as Gama Valley trekking, we will arrange special cattle workers to carry your luggage, and the guide will arrange your itinerary and accommodations, and the camping will be set up in the safest and windproof area to ensure warmth and comfort.
+For long distance route such as Gama Valley trek, we will arrange special cattle workers to carry your luggage, and the guide will arrange your camping, which will be set up in the safest and windproof area to ensure warmth and comfort.
 There are temples for accommodation along the trekking route of Mount Kailash, so tourists do not have to worry about camping safety.

 To sum up, travelling in Tibet is relatively safe nowadays.
 For group tours, our drivers and guides will ensure your safety throughout the trip; for solo traveler, the social security in Tibet has also improved greatly.
 If you encounter safety problems or dangers, you can turn to your driver and guide; or turn to the local police.
 If you choose our tour itinerary, we will guarantee your travel safety and let you enjoy the beautiful scenery of Tibet with peace of mind.